techidaily/site-win11-tips/source/_posts/is-your-usb-wi-fi-adapter-not-connecting-or-working-on-windows-8-ways-to-fix-it.md

 ![Updating USB WLAN Network Adapter Drive in Windows Device Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/updating-usb-wlan-network-adapter-drive-in-windows-device-manager.jpg)

  After that, follow the onscreen instructions to update the driver.
-If you have started to experience the issue under discussion after updating the network driver, you should[roll back the driver update](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
+If you have started to experience the issue under discussion after updating the network driver, you should [roll back the driver update](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .

  If updating or rolling back the driver does not make any difference, right-click on the network adapter driver and click**Uninstall device** .